jmlauranson/christian.lauranson.com/content/en/home/contact.md

 weight: 130

 title: Contact
-subtitle: envoyez un message à ma famille
+subtitle: send a message to my family

 content:
   # Automatically link email and phone or display as text?